-If you are in the role of a caregiver for someone with mild or severe mental health problems, it is important that you get all the information you need about their condition and prepare yourself mentally for all the hurdles ahead.
-Here are a few tips that can help you become an effective caregiver.
+If you are in the role of a caregiver for someone with mild or severe mental health problems, it is important that you find more information about their condition and prepare yourself mentally for all the hurdles ahead.
+Here are a few tips on how to help someone with mental illness that can help you become an effective caregiver.

 Educate Yourself: I cannot emphasize enough on the importance of educating yourself about the condition the person you’re taking care of is suffering from.
+It is essential for primary care.
 It not only helps you understand the problem better, but also helps you get a different perspective of looking at the challenges and finding ways to overcome them.
 With enough information, you’ll also be able to connect with the person and help them more effectively.
-Speak with an expert, go online for articles or read experiences on digital forums, it goes a long way.
+Speak with mental health professionals, go online for articles, read experiences on digital forums, if possible even join a support group, it goes a long way.

 Ask Open-Ended Questions: Ask questions like “how does it feel?”, “what makes it worse?”, “what makes you feel good?”, etc. Such questions may help the person feel at ease and maybe even open up to you.
 While it is a slow process, it will help you understand their likes and dislikes better.
 This can also be an initial step in building their trust in you and help you bond.